aw22hs/1DV610-L2/README.md

 ### Constructor
 To initialize the Text Analyzer, create an instance of the class by providing the text you want to analyze:
 ```
-const analyzer = new TextAnalyzer('Your text goes here.')
+const analyzer = new TextAnalyzer('This is a sentence, but this is not.
+THIS IS.')
 ```

 ### Methods